Easy Kunafa Recipe

 • Spread the remaining buttered katayif over the cheese layer, ensuring even coverage and pressing gently to compact the kunafa.

 • Once baked, remove the kunafa from the oven.
 While still hot, carefully pour the cooled syrup evenly over the entire surface of the kunafa.
-The hot kunafa will absorb the syrup, ensuring a sweet and moist dessert.
+The hot kunafa will absorb the syrup and stays crispy.

 Video